 Wild Steelheaders has covered in a series of posts the current process of adopting a new plan for managing wild steelhead and other coldwater species in the rivers of Oregon’s South Coast region.
-This area – which harbors some of the most famous steelhead waters in the Lower 48 — is the only place on the West Coast where harvest of wild steelhead by sport anglers remains legal.
+This area – which harbors some of the most famous steelhead waters in the Lower 48 — is one of the only places on the West Coast where harvest of wild steelhead by sport anglers remains legal.

 The initial plan released for comment by the Oregon Department of Fish and Wildlife would continue to allow harvest of wild steelhead.
 We advocated strongly for an alternative: allow catch and release only of wild steelhead until ODFW has far better data and analysis on crucial population and angler impact data.